 Antique cast iron school desks are consistently priced between $100-$250 apiece, depending on their quality and decorations.
 Examples that have exquisite Victorian filigree and Art Nouveau patterning easily sell for $200, at least.
 Interestingly, there's even a market for selling the wrought iron legs that the wooden backs and seats were fabricated to, and these legs can sell for $50+ apiece.

 These are a few examples of these antique school desks that've recently sold on eBay:

 - Antique A.S.
 Co.
 Foldable School Desk - Sold for $85

 - 1877 Wrought Iron & Oak Foldable School Desk - Sold for $153

 - 1880 Pair of Antique Buffalo Hardwood Company School Desks - Sold for $414.17

 Unlike most other antique desks, the school desk will not lend itself well to office use.
 Think of it more like a stand or a table than a true desk when you are decorating, and if you love the look of these desks but aren't sure how you would use one, consider the following ideas:

 - Display area for other antiques

 Finding Antique Desks

-Antique desks are a beautiful accent piece for almost any room.
-If you are lucky enough to find one you love, be sure and keep it away from humid areas and moisture.
-Iron will rust and can lead to serious problems with the structure of your piece.
+Antique desks are a beautiful accent piece for almost any room as they take up very little space and offer their own storage and display space in return.
+If you're lucky enough to find one you love, be sure to keep it away from humid areas and moisture as iron will rust, which can lead to serious problems concerning the structure and value of your piece.